PerrySong/CryptoPortfolio-Nodejs/README.md

 # API Documentation
-This is a  RESTful API for cryptotracker-like web site, it provide user authentication, cryptocurrencies information and more!
+This is a  RESTful API for cryptotracker-like web site, it provides user authentication, cryptocurrencies information query and more!

 For more information,see the documantion below.